Content Map Terms

 - Obstetric procedures such as amniocentesis, fetal blood sampling, or chorionic villus sampling (CVS).

 - Miscarriage (spontaneous abortion), ectopic pregnancy, or elective abortion (medical or surgical abortion) after 8 weeks of fetal age (when fetal blood cell production begins).

 - Partial molar pregnancy involving fetal growth beyond 8 weeks.

 Although rare, Rh sensitization has been known to occur after needle sharing between intravenous drug users.
 Transfusing Rh-positive blood in an Rh-negative person can also trigger sensitization.
 But this is extremely rare, because blood is always tested prior to transfusion.

 If you are already Rh-sensitized and are pregnant

-Your pregnancy will be closely monitored.
+Your pregnancy will be closely watched.
 Discuss possible symptoms early in pregnancy with your doctor.
-Repeated diagnostic testing will be needed to watch the fetus.
+You'll need repeated tests to watch the fetus.

-Call your doctor immediately if you note a decrease in your fetus's movement after 24 to 26 weeks of pregnancy.
+Call your doctor now if you note a decrease in your fetus's movement after 24 to 26 weeks of pregnancy.